hsn-y/responsiveOnePage/README.md

 # responsiveOnePage
-A Bootstrap Project Of Lynda's Ray Villalobos
+A Bootstrap Project While Learning With Lynda's Ray Villalobos